tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/控制台指南/存储桶管理/设置回源_intl_en.md

  - **Origin-Pull Condition**: specify all conditions that must be met at the same time for triggering origin-pull.
     - **HTTP Status Code 404**: the only HTTP status code that triggers origin-pull currently.
 This option must be selected and cannot be cleared.
     - **File name prefix**: triggers the origin-pull rule when the requested file name matches this prefix.
 For example, if this field is set to `prefix`, origin-pull is triggered when you access `https://examplebucket-1250000000.cos.ap-chengdu.myqcloud.com/prefix123.jpg` and an HTTP status code 404 is returned.
- - **Origin-Pull Protocol**: the protocol used by COS to access the specified origin server.
+ - **Origin-Pull Protocol**: the protocol used by COS to access the specified origin.
 The options include `Force HTTPS`, `Force HTTP`, and `Follow request protocol`.
-    - If you select `Force HTTPS` or `Force HTTP`, COS will access the origin server using HTTPS or HTTP respectively.
+    - If you select `Force HTTPS` or `Force HTTP`, COS will access the origin using HTTPS or HTTP respectively.
-    - If you select `Follow request protocol`, COS will access the origin server with the protocol used in the request.
+    - If you select `Follow request protocol`, COS will access the origin with the protocol used in the request.
- - **Request Parameter**: specify whether to pass through the queryString request parameters carried when accessing COS to the origin server.
+ - **Request Parameter**: specify whether to pass through the queryString request parameters carried when accessing COS to the origin.
- - **Request Header to Pass Through**: specify the request headers you want to pass through to the origin server.
+ - **Request Header to Pass Through**: specify the request headers you want to pass through to the origin.
- - **New Request Header**: add the additional request headers to carry when COS accesses the origin server.
+ - **New Request Header**: add the additional request headers to carry when COS accesses the origin.
 6. Configure the following information and click **Next**:

  - **Origin-Pull Address**: Enter the domain name or IP address without the `http://` or `https` prefix.
 You can also add the port number after the domain name or IP address.